Research and Reports

 Annual Local Labour Market Plans can be accessed here.

-Durham Employer Survey
+Durham Workforce Survey

-Cluster Mapping Report
+Cluster Mapping Data Walk

 Engaging Youth in Precision Agriculture